 - Pottery production and use

-Daniel has worked on archaeological excavation and survey projects in southern Iraq, Iraqi-Kurdistan, Cyprus, and Scotland, and is currently involved with the following projects:
+I have worked on archaeological excavation, survey, and cultural heritage projects in southern Iraq, Iraqi-Kurdistan, Cyprus, and Scotland, and am currently involved with the following projects:

 - Ur Region Archaeology Project (URAP).
-Tell Khaiber.
-Ceramicist.
+Excavations at Tell Khaiber.

 - Archaeological Practice and Heritage Protection in the Kurdistan Region of Iraq.
 Team Member.

-- Archaeology of Europe and the Mediterranean (Level 2) (Convenor)
+- Twenty Things that Changed the World (Level 2) (Convenor)